MrJPGames/2048-3D/README.md

 Add better GFX (Not done)<br>
 Polish!
 (Not done)<br>

-* Only tested with NINJHAX, not tested with gateway or in menu with .CIA.
+* All executables except .elf are tested and working!